KEDRI-AUT/NeuCube-Py/guide.md

 ---

-**Happy spiking!** Feel free to customize encoders, connectivity, samplers, and classifiers to suit your domain-specific data and tasks.
+Feel free to customize encoders, connectivity, samplers, and classifiers to suit your domain-specific data and tasks!!